This year we ran our Diversity in Advertising competition again, in partnership with the Mayor of London 🏆🏅

-Debbie joined the mayoral team from the Joseph Rowntree Foundation where she led the organisation’s work on poverty and ethnicity with additional areas of expertise on labour markets, education, lone parents, young people and society.
+She joined the mayoral team from the Joseph Rowntree Foundation where she led the organisation’s work on poverty and ethnicity with additional areas of expertise on labour markets, education, lone parents, young people and society.
 Before this Debbie worked at the Runnymede Trust as Head of Research.

 She has a PhD in psychology and sociology and worked as a lecturer on social psychology and criminology, teaching students in both the further education and higher education sector.

 Alongside professional work, Debbie has a longstanding professional and personal interest in social justice, social mobility and community engagement.
 Debbie is on the editorial board of the British Journal of Sociology of Education and has sat on a number of other influential panels and working parties including the Poverty Commissions for both the National Union of Students and the London borough of Lewisham.
 She has also served locally as a chair of governors for two federated primary schools in East London.